Adstrat/myFlix80s-angular-client/README.md

 # MyFlixAngularClient

+myFlixAngularClient is an app developed with Angular.
+It provides users with information about different films, directors and genres from the 1980s.
+Users can sign up, update their information and add films to a list of favourites.

+Here is the link to the [myFlix80s App](https://adstrat.github.io/myFlix80s-angular-client/welcome).

+It was developed using the [myFlix-API](https://github.com/Adstrat/myFlix80s).

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.2.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.2.

 ## Development server